-Type of reef to be set up is selected depending on the fishery resources of the region.
-The selection of site for deployment is more important since it decides the success of such a setup:
+Type of reef should be selected depending on the fishery resources of the region.
+The selection of site for deployment is more important since it decides the success of it.

-- A firm sand or shell bottom is the most suitable for an AR to prevent subsidence - Sites with strong tidal currents which are prone to erosion; mouths of river where siltation may bury the reef; soft clay, silt and sediments; high wave energy locations and areas with seasonally shifting sand should not be considered.

-- The bottom profile should be flat or gently sloping. - The site should be nearer to a fishing village to simplify the logistics of installation and to minimise travel time.
+- A firm sand or shell bottom is most suitable for an AR to prevent subsidence - Sites with strong tidal currents which are prone to erosion; mouths of river where siltation may bury the reef; soft clay, silt and sediments; high wave energy locations and areas with seasonally shifting sand should not be considered. - The bottom profile should be flat or gentle sloping. - The site should be nearer to fishing village to simplify the logistics of installation and to minimize travel time.
 The knowledge of fishermen about the sea bottom should be taken advantage of while selecting the site. - An AFH can be placed in commercial fishing areas only if the operating fishermen are convinced of its advantages and are willing to install it in their traditional fishing grounds.

-Status of ARs in India and World
+Status of ARs in India and world

-ARs, otherwise known as fish aggregating devices have a long history.
-Traditionally, fishermen have used various materials ranging from coconut fronds, coconut stumps, bundles of coconut and other tree leaves, tree branches, floating bamboo poles, old tyres, etc to attract and aggregate fish in the sea.
-In 1970s, Japanese were the first to implement artificial reef programmes in many villages.
-The success of this has led to the construction of reefs using concrete blocks.
-ARs have now become the focus of research in India and in many other countries viz., Australia, Japan, Southeast Asia, the Caribbean, the Pacific islands, Africa, North America and Europe.
-In India, artificial reefs have been deployed at several places in the States of Tamilnadu and Kerala by CMFRI and several other NGOs.
-The sea reefs have been found to be greatly beneficial to the artisanal fishermen, getting good catches without spending much time.
+ARs otherwise known as fish aggregating devices has a long history.
+Traditionally fishermen have used various materials ranging from coconut fronds, coconut stumps, bundles of coconut and other tree leaves, tree branches, floating bamboo poles, old tyres, etc to attract and aggregate fish in the sea.
+In 1970s Japanese were the first to implement artificial reef programmes in many villages.
+The success of this has led to the construction of reef using concrete blocks.
+ARs has now become the focus of research in India and in many other countries viz., Australia, Japan, Southeast Asia, the Caribbean, the Pacific islands, Africa, North America and Europe.
+In India, artificial reefs have been deployed at several places in the states of Tamil Nadu and Kerala by CMFRI and several other NGOs.
+The sea reefs have been found to be greatly beneficial to the artisanal fishermen getting good catches without spending much time.